durbanlegend/thag_rs/README.md

 ## Of possible interest: AI

-I made extensive use of free versions of AI - mostly ChatGPT and to a lesser extent Gemini - for three aspects of this project:
+I made extensive use of free versions of LLMs - mostly ChatGPT and to a lesser extent Gemini - for three aspects of this project:
 * problem solving
 * guidance on best practices
 * grunt work of generating "first-approximation" code and boilerplate to spec.